 15. You can travel while you're here

-If you were lucky, your high school might have arranged a week-long trip to Europe for grade 12s.
+If you were lucky, your high school might have arranged a week-long trip to Europe for the upper grades.
 At Dal, you can go away for an entire semester even a full academic year!
 Check with the exchange advisor at the International Centre about all the exchange and study abroad options around the world.
-And, depending on what you're studying, there may be some program-specific opportunities in your department or faculty.
+Depending on what you're studying, there may be some program-specific opportunities in your department or faculty.

 16. Academic support doesn’t always come from your teacher